noxasch/spensieur_release/README.md

 **Stable** release will be on platform default channel unless stated otherwise

 **This is a closed beta release** - if you are not invited, you are on your own.

+## Installation
+### Windows 11
+- Offline Installer and Zip (portable) version: You might need to allow to install app from anywhere `App & features > Chosse Where to get Apps > Anywhere`
+- Windows Store: Coming Soon